studica/studica-docs-worldskills/source/docs/ROS/GettingStarted/building-ros.rst

       digitalout_ros
       ${catkin_LIBRARIES}

-10. Add dependencies using ``add_dependencies`` to the target (``test_node``) defined in the ``add_executable()`` call prior, this is done for targets that depend on other targets than need messages, services, and actions to be built.
+10. Add dependencies using ``add_dependencies()`` to the target (``test_node``) defined in the ``add_executable()`` call prior, this is done for targets that depend on other targets that need messages, services, and actions to be built.
 Essentially, messages from other packages inside the catkin workspace need a dependency added to their generation targets, this is often the case as one of the primary uses of ROS is this message-passing aspect between packages.

 .. code-block:: rst